+Texas law significantly restricts the rights of grandparents when a fit parent wishes to exclude a grandparent from the life of a child.
+There are limited circumstances, however, when a grandparent has the standing to seek custody of a child.
 The status of grandparents’ rights is precarious in quite a few states.
 Under the present laws, when a couple’s adult daughter passes away, those grandparents might be turned down for visitation with their grandchild because of the kids’ father.

 Even when they had what most people would consider a classic grandparent-grandchild relationship and, let’s suppose, visited their grandchild every Sunday afternoon.
 However in the view of some states, unless grandparents have performed as de facto parents, meaning they lived with their grandchildren or took proper care of them as the parents were at the job, they are treated no differently than strangers.